Mazbac/ha-input-bridge/README.md

 4. Token matches.
 5. Windows Firewall allows the local subnet or Home Assistant IP.
 6. Home Assistant and Windows are on the same network.
+7. HACS integration version matches the Windows installer version.
+8. Browser/app frontend cache has been refreshed.

 ---